-Moving up through any organization is a tricky and non-obvious route.
-Sure, some people have raw skill and natural talent; others have and adroitly exploit personal connections; still others leverage bravado or luck.
+Moving up through any organization is tricky and non-obvious.
+Sure, some people have raw skill and natural talent; others exploit personal connections; others rely on luck.
 It wasn’t until I spent time at larger public companies working for professional managers that I was able to really understand how, generally, people move up through an organization to larger and broader roles/responsibilities.

 Effective and disciplined business leaders typically follow a “Line – Staff – Line – Staff – Line” stair-stepping process:

 1. Start off in a Line position.
 A position where you focus on a specific discipline (Sales, Marketing, Engineering, Finance, etc.).
 Focus on learning and expanding your depth of knowledge about that particular Line.
 Stretch your knowledge and skill and find Line managers that are really good at what they do – learn from them – specifically what do they do that drives real and tangible results time after time.
 In my mind it takes ~2 years on average to learn a solid level of Line discipline and skill.

 2. Move into a Staff role next.
 These jobs are by definition cross-functional.
 This is tricky because it needs to be done explicitly as a stepping stone process with the goal to go back into a Line position when the opportunity presents itself.
 Getting stuck in a Staff position is far too easy if you don’t constantly and incessantly try to make a noticeable impact on the business.
 Staff positions enable you to see and work across multiple Lines, usually this is under a very senior executive or general manager.
 The Staff role gives you visibility into how the different Line positions must work together to successfully execute against the business goals of the organization.
 It helps you appreciate the importance of forecasting and delivering on results.